MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/classes-fields-and-filters.md

 ---
 # Classes, fields, and filters

+This article provides a list of fields and filters applicable to the objects in that class.
 The following tables list the System Center - Service Manager Integration Pack classes.
 They also list the elements that can be used as fields or filters to create, locate, retrieve, and update objects in that class.

 ## Active Directory Group Class